-Half double crochet is a beautiful crochet stitch; it's simple and versatile and fun and fabulous.
-It is definitely one of the basic crochet stitches that a beginner should master when learning how to crochet.
-This guide shows you how to crochet the hdc stitch, along with variations on half double crochet, tips for understanding the stitch better and resources for making the most of half double crochet.
-Beginners who have already mastered single crochet and double crochet would do well to... try out this stitch that is halfway in height between those two basic stitches.
+Half double crochet is a beautiful crochet stitch; it's simple but versatile.
+It is one of the basic crochet stitches that a beginner should master when learning how to crochet.
+This guide shows you how to crochet the HDC stitch and tips for working with half double crochet.
+Beginners who have already mastered single crochet and double crochet would do well to try this stitch next.

 01 of 09

-Your Materials: Yarn and Crochet Hook
+Choosing Yarn and a Crochet Hook

 If you aren't working from a pattern, choose your yarn then look at the yarn label to find out what hook size you need for that yarn.
 Beginners may want to try a worsted weight yarn and size H crochet hook as a good starting point.

 Crochet a Foundation Chain

-You will be working your half double crochet stitches into rows so you need to create a foundation chain to work the first row into.
+Next, make a foundation chain to work the first row into.
 You can crochet a foundation chain, also known as a starting chain, of any length.
-If you are working with a crochet pattern, use the chain length specified in the crochet pattern.Continue to 5 of 12 below.
+If you are working with a crochet pattern, use the chain length specified in that pattern.

-Yarn Over and Insert Your Crochet Hook
+Yarn Over and Insert the Crochet Hook

-Yarn Over and Pull Through Stitch
+Yarn Over and Pull Through the Stitch

-Yarn Over and Pull Through Loops
+Yarn Over and Pull Through the Loops

 Complete The Row

-- Insert hook into next stitch.
+- Yarn over and insert hook into next stitch.

 - Yarn over and pull through all three loops on hook.